 The Site Supervisor Safety Training Scheme (SSSTS) course is aimed at supervisors and first-line managers or someone who wants to progress into either of these roles.

-The training is designed to raise awareness for new supervisors around good practice in regards to health and safety on a construction site.
+The training is designed to raise awareness for new supervisors around good practice in regards to health and safety leadership on a construction site.
 Team leaders and site foremen are often required to have the SSSTS certificate.

 By undertaking this training, you will: